Marcusayay/PTO_ICT3113_Grp11/data/bench_report.md

 **Answer**

-I cannot calculate the Cost-to-Income Ratio (CTI) for the last three fiscal years as the provided context does not contain the necessary figures for Cost and Income, nor does it explicitly state the CTI for any specific year.
-The passage mentioning "Cost-to-income (CTI)" provides a qualitative discussion rather than numerical data [dbs-annual-report-2020.pdf, 2020, p.12, Cost-to-income (CTI)].
+I am unable to calculate the Cost-to-Income Ratio (CTI) for the last 3 fiscal years as the provided context does not contain the necessary numerical figures for CTI, total income, or total costs for any fiscal year [dbs-annual-report-2020.pdf, 2020, p.12, Cost-to-income (CTI); p.193; p.194].

-The required figures are not available in the provided context.
+Therefore, no calculations or implications can be provided.

 Citations:
 - dbs-annual-report-2020.pdf — 2020 — p.193